intel-unesp-mcp/infieri2019-session1/README.md

 that the cluster mode is set as quadrant and the MCDRAM is set as cache memory.
 Clustering mode is a unique feature of KNL processors that allows us to divide the chip into separate virtual regions with the goal of keeping the interconnections inside the chip to be as local as possible, thus lowering the latency and increasing the bandwidth of on-die communications.
-In the quadrant clustering mode, the tiles are divided into four parts called quadrants, which are spatially local to four groups of memory controllers.
+In quadrant cluster mode, the tiles are divided into four parts called quadrants, which are spatially local to four groups of memory controllers.
 Memory addresses served by a memory controller in a quadrant are guaranteed to be mapped only to the tiles contained in that quadrant.
 One other cluster mode, known as hemisphere mode, functions the same way, except that the die is divided into two hemispheres instead of four quadrants.
-In addition, our system uses the on-package high bandwidt memory (HBM), or MCDRAM, configured as cache.
-In cache mode, the MCDRAM works like an Level 3 cache, which means that all memory access go through the MCDRAM to reach the DDR4 memory.
-As MCDRAM is several times faster than DDR4, performance will be better if most of the data comes from or go to the MCDRAM cache instead of the DDR4 memory.
+The quadrant mode is transparent to software, which means that there is no need to do anything special to benefit from this mode.
+This is the reason why we have chosen this configuration for this training.

-For more information, have a look at the following references:
+For more information, have a look at the following reference:

 -   _Clustering Modes in Knights Landing Processors_
     <https://colfaxresearch.com/knl-numa/>

+In addition, our system uses the on-package high bandwidt memory (HBM), or MCDRAM, configured as cache.
+In cache mode, the MCDRAM works like a last level cache (Level 3 in our case), which means that all memory access go through the MCDRAM to reach the DDR4 memory.
+As the MCDRAM is several times faster than the DDR4 memory, performance will be better if most of the data comes from or go to the MCDRAM cache instead of the DDR4 memory.

+For more information, have a look at the following reference:

 -   _MCDRAM as High-Bandwidth Memory (HBM) in Knights Landing Processors_
     <https://colfaxresearch.com/knl-mcdram/>